 The Psychological Skills modules develop students' knowledge of the field and ways of working effectively in it, particularly in terms of accessing, learning and applying research.
 This module aims to teach students how to search databases for literature, conduct a systematic literature review, write a concise report of the process of conducting a systematic review, and introduce students to the principles of meta-analysis.

-Assessment: Two elements of coursework submitted at the session mid-point (30%) and end-point (50%) respectively, and one unseen examination at the session end-point (20%)
+Assessment: One unseen examination at the session end-point (20%) and also one element of coursework to be submitted at the session end-point (80%).